solana-developers/solana-cookbook/docs/gaming/hello-world.md

 With the basic game complete, unleash your creativity and practice building independently by implementing your own ideas to enrich the game experience.
 Here are a few suggestions:

 1. Modify the in-game texts to create an intriguing story.
 Invite a friend to play through your custom narrative and observe the on-chain transactions as they unfold!
-2. Add a chest that rewards players with SOL (Example: storing SOL in a PDA) or let the player collect coins (Example: using tokens) as they progress through the game.
+2. Add a chest that rewards players with [Sol Rewards](./store-sol-in-pda) or let the player collect coins [Interact with tokens](./interact-with-tokens) as they progress through the game.
 3. Create a grid that allows the player to move up, down, left, and right, and introduce multiple players for a more dynamic experience.

-In the next installment, Tiny Adventure Two, we'll learn how to store SOL in the program and distribute it to players as rewards.
+In the next installment, [Tiny Adventure Two](./store-sol-in-pda), we'll learn how to store SOL in the program and distribute it to players as rewards.